easeaico/pulse-go/docs/Methodology/RespiratoryMethodology.md

 oscillation pattern in the upper airway resistance during expiration.

-The sawtooth pattern implementation is based on the physiological phenomenon where secretions in the airway create turbulent flow during expiration, producing an audible "straw-in-fluid" sound that clinicians recognize as an indication for suctioning.
-The resistance oscillations are:
+The sawtooth pattern implementation is based on the physiological phenomenon where secretions in the airway create turbulent flow during expiration.

-- Flow-dependent amplitude: 10-40% of baseline resistance, proportional to expiratory flow rate
-- Flow-dependent frequency: 5-20 Hz range, increasing with higher flow rates
-- Expiration-specific: Pattern occurs only during expiratory phase
-- Pseudo-random: Combines sawtooth wave with harmonic noise components for realistic variability

 This enhancement provides a quantifiable signal for automated suctioning alerts and distinguishes between structural obstruction and secretion-related obstruction, improving the clinical realism and utility of the respiratory model during